developer-mp/calculator_mobile/README.md

 # Calculator
-This is the replica of mobile iPhone calculator.
+This is a replica of the iPhone mobile calculator.

 ## Features
-Users can do simple math operations.
+Users can perform simple math operations.

 ## Installation
 This application is created using React Native with Expo, JavaScript.
 To run the application, execute the following command:

-- yarn start / press w for web
+- yarn start / press 'w' for web